 If you are taking up more than 8 linear feet of a truck, be careful because it can make the cost go up 10 times via Common Carrier’s Tariff clauses regarding Cubic Capacity Rule or Density Minimum Charges.
 For more details read our post “CUBIC CAPACITY RULE/DENSITY MINIMUM CHARGES” on this unpleasant LTL charge that you do not want to fall into by error.

 Pictures help.
-If possible, you can include in the pics a tape measure so inspectors can verify the L X W X H of the cargo in those pictures –this will bullet proof you to Inspectors’ claims that you shipped something larger than you did.
-Also save certified weights of each skid or take pic of the shipment on the scale and upload to FreightRun when you ship – this way Freight Run can fight the claim for you and win it.
+If possible, you can include in the pics a tape measure so inspectors can verify the L X W X H of the cargo in those pictures – this will bulletproof you to Inspectors’ claims that you shipped something larger than you did.
+Also, save the certified weights of each skid or take pic of the shipment on the scale and upload to FreightRun when you ship – this way Freight Run can fight the claim for you and win it.